-Since Congress established the B&I program in 2008, USDA has invested more than $160 million in local business development through the program’s Local and Regional Food Enterprise loan guarantee provision.
-These loan guarantees have helped 130 businesses create nearly 800 new jobs and save 2,500 existing jobs.
+Since Congress established the B&I program in 2008, USDA has invested more than $240 million in local and regional food enterprise development through B&I loan guarantees.
+These loan guarantees have helped more than 100 businesses create hundreds of new jobs in rural America.

 The B&I loan program has been used to:

 Read more about how the B&I program has helped grow local food enterprises:

 Loan applications are available from your local Rural Development state office.

 Potential borrowers will work directly with their commercial lending source to develop a loan package that can then be submitted as a candidate for the federal guarantee to the USDA Rural Development state office where the business is located.
 USDA will then meet with all parties—the loan recipient and the lender—to determine project acceptability.